amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 It is no secret that most engineers frown upon the circular slide rule.
 [Seymour Cray](https://en.wikipedia.org/wiki/Seymour_Cray), my favourite electrical engineer and a fellow circular slide rule fancier, [once quipped](https://youtu.be/8Z9VStbhplQ?t=713), "If you had a circular [slide rule], you had some social problems in college."
 He was right.

-***cylindrical***—All cylindrical rules employed the very long helical scale, and the business community favours the greater precision these devices afforded.
+***cylindrical rules***—All cylindrical rules employed the very long helical scale, and the business community favours the greater precision these devices afforded.
 As such, most cylindrical rules very large; they were meant for the banker's desk.
 By contrast, the Otis King Model L, shown below, is a very compact cylindrical rule.
 In the stowed position, the device is well shy of the length of an open hand.
 It fitted coat pockets as well as any watch-style circular models, but it offered far greater precision.
 This particular Model L is likely from the early 1970s.

 [Otis King Model L, 1922, early 1970s]